This post may contain affiliate links.

 Cookie n Cream Brigadeiro

 We don't disappoint cookie lover here.
 Just add the cookie's cream to the basic mixture and use cookie crush to roll.
 And you have a new brigadeiro flavor created.
 You can use any cookie flavor you like, Oreo works best.

-You can prepare any nut variations of your choice by adding a little nut powder or nut butter in the basic filling and roll in crushed nuts of the same type. in this way, you can create peanut brigadeiro, cashew brigadeiro, and pistachio bridgadeiro.
+You can prepare any nut variations of your choice by adding a little nut powder or nut butter to the basic filling.
+Then roll in crushed nuts of the same type.
+In this way, you can create peanut brigadeiro, cashew brigadeiro, and pistachio bridgadeiro.

 For coconut brigadeiro, you can have classic brown or white filling with coconut milk powder added.
 The topping is obviously dried coconut flakes.